SINGLE HEAT LAMP INFORMATION

-An example of a 3-lights near infrared heating unit is pictured below, which is intended to be placed in a small closet or bathroom or even a bathtub in order to do a sauna:
+We carry the 3-lights near infrared heating unit pictured below for $449 (including shipping) which is intended to be placed in a small closet or bathroom or even a bathtub in order to do a sauna:

 Q. Can I use the single heat lamp units to make a sauna?